Nintendo Switch: Launch

-The Switch was officially released on March 3, 2017 in Japan, most English-speaking and Western markets and in the United Arab Emirates.
+The Switch was officially released on March 3, 2017, in Japan, most English-speaking and Western markets and in the United Arab Emirates.
 It was released with an MSRP of in Japan, in the United States, in the United Kingdom, and in Australia; with pricing for the European market varying.
-The set included a Switch console, a dock; left and right Joy-Con controllers and accompanying straps; a Joy-Con grip, an AC power adapter and an HDMI cable.
+The set included a Switch console, a dock, left and right Joy-Con controllers and accompanying straps, a Joy-Con grip, an AC power adapter, and an HDMI cable.
 There were two Switch bundles available at launch, one with grey Joy-Con and one with neon red and blue Joy-Con.
 Nintendo feared that a higher price would harm sales, which prompted it to not include any additional hardware or games.

 Global rollout

 The Switch continued to be officially released in particular markets over the next few years, such as in Argentina on August 15, 2017, and in South Korea and Taiwan on December 1.
 In April 2018, CD Media, Nintendo's official distributor in Greece and the Balkans since 2016, announced after opening its new offices in Istanbul, that Nintendo's products would officially be distributed in Turkey later in the year.
 Nintendo abruptly withdrew from the Turkish market back in June 2012 when then-distributor Nortec Eurasia closed.
 CD Media released the Nintendo Switch in Turkey in July 2018.
 Nintendo's Singapore-based distributor, Maxsoft, officially launched the Nintendo Switch in the Philippines on November 30, 2018, in Thailand on March 29, 2019, and in Malaysia on January 17, 2020.
-In early-2019, Nintendo of Europe signed a partnership with Tel Aviv-based distributor TorGaming Ltd., making it Nintendo's official distributor in Israel and launched its products in the market, including the Nintendo Switch, on March 1, 2019.
+In early 2019, Nintendo of Europe signed a partnership with Tel Aviv-based distributor TorGaming Ltd., making it Nintendo's official distributor in Israel and launched its products in the market, including the Nintendo Switch, on March 1, 2019.
 Nintendo's Dubai-based distributor, Active Gulf, officially launched the Nintendo Switch in Oman on September 27, 2019.
-The company had previously broken street date for the Emirati release of the console, with retailers in the region distributing it as early as February 28, 2017.
+The company had previously broken the street date for the Emirati release of the console, with retailers in the region distributing it as early as February 28, 2017.
+In Ukraine, the console was released by ERC on November 9, 2021.